Accruent/now-sync/README.md

-  config                    Initiates config for current folder (instance url, auth type, etc.) create                    Create a record on ServiceNow and sync it with its local file in project folder. delete [path]             Removes file from ServiceNow and project folder info                      Lists information about ServiceNow instance (url, version, etc.) list [record type]        Lists all records of a record type sync’d in project folder with ServiceNow pull [record type]        Pull all sync’d files to project folder from ServiceNow push                      Push all files in project folder to ServiceNow
+  config                    Initiates config for current folder (instance url, auth type, etc.) create                    Create a record on ServiceNow and sync it with its local file in project folder. delete [path]             Removes file from ServiceNow and project folder info                      Lists information about ServiceNow instance list [record type]        Lists all records of a record type sync’d in project folder with ServiceNow pull [record type]        Pull all sync’d files to project folder from ServiceNow push                      Push all files in project folder to ServiceNow